Skip to Content

 Whether it’s placing crushed egg shells around the base of plants to help fend off slugs, using them as a soil amendment to help prevent blossom end rot on your tomatoes, or simply adding them to the soil to help energize and replenish lost nutrients, egg shells are truly a gardener’s best friend.

-All too often, the need for egg shells for your garden or flowerbeds arrives all at once.
 A great example of this is during spring planting, where egg shells can help almost everywhere in your garden and flowerbeds.

-Pulverizing & Storing Egg Shells Safely
+Grinding And Storing Egg Shells

 Grinding or crushing egg shells down to a fine powder has more benefits than simply allowing for better storage.
 When it comes to using egg shells in your garden and flowers, the finer the egg shells are ground, the more quickly they will benefit your plants.